 Other than the ‘F Stimpson’s’, ‘…works’ in the middle and ‘fine’ on the bottom row of lettering, it is difficult to decipher what remains – due to a combination of several layers, re-pointing and age.
-However, census data and Kelly’s Directories are of assistance – it is a sign for Frederick Stimpson who, according to the 1908 Kelly’s Directory, ran a carving and guilding business at 120 Lee Road, the side of the building on which the sign is located.
+However, census data and Kelly’s Directories are of assistance – it is a sign for Frederick Stimpson who ran a carving and gilding business at 120 Lee Road, the side of the building on which the sign is located.

-Frederick Stimpson was born in Killower, in rural County Galway 15 miles north of the city of Galway around 1877.
-His family had moved back to London soon after his birth as by 1881 he was living at 29 Horton Street, just off Loampit Vale, in Lewisham with his parents – his father was a ‘naval pensioner’ of 39 from Sheerness, and Mahala who was from Messing in Essex.
+Frederick Stimpson was born in Killower, in rural County Galway 15 miles north of the city of Galway in 1876.
+His family had moved back to London, via Sussex where his sister was born, as by 1881 he was living at 29 Horton Street, just off Loampit Vale, in Lewisham.
+His parents were William, was a ‘naval pensioner’ of 39 from Sheerness, and Mahala who was from Messing in Essex.